robertkowalski/kowalski.gd/_posts/2016-02-10-high-performance-erlang-finding-bottlenecks-couchdb-1.md

 Welcome to High Performance Erlang!

-*High Performance Erlang* is a series for developers who already know the Erlang syntax and have a basic knowledge of the Open Telecommunication Platform (OTP).
-The series should be valuable to both beginners and advanced developers who want to deliver the best user experience for their applications.
+*High Performance Erlang* is a series for developers who want to deliver the best user experience for their applications.
+We will take a look at different Erlang Open Source projects and improve their performance.
+The articles are based on real world issues and how we fixed them.

 ## Why Performance Matters